 Note: A Visa only allows you to travel to the US.
 You will still have to be admitted at your point of entry.
 Click here for information from U.S Customs and Border Protection on the Entry Process into the United States.

-Additional Information: U.S. visa policy permits citizens of certain countries to travel to the U.S. without a visa, when they meet certain requirements, under U.S. laws.
-Please click here for more information about which counties participate in the Visa Waiver Program.
-Visa Waiver attendees will need to secure a WB (Business) stamp at the US port-of-entry.
+Visa Waivers: U.S. visa policy permits citizens of certain countries to travel to the U.S. without a visa, when they meet certain requirements, under U.S. laws.
+Please click the following link for more information about which counties participate in the Visa Waiver Program.
+Prior to their travel to the U.S., attendees will need to register with an Electronic Travel Authorization Application (ESTA).
+The ESTA information and form can be found on this site.
+Finally, Visa Waiver attendees should secure a WB (Business) stamp not a WT (Tourist) stamp from the immigration officer at their port of entry.

 All conference letters of invitation are only provided to attendees who are planning to participate and attend the conference.
 Please email us at firstname.lastname@example.org to request a letter of invitation and/or a letter for visa application: